Ethan-Russell/test-website/posts/morning-affirmations.md

 title: 'Daily Affirmations'
 date: '2024-05-04'
 ---
-_This is a set of daily affirmations adapted by Joe Marcucci._
+_This is a set of daily affirmations written by Kenneth Boa, and adapted by Joe Marcucci._

 ## 1. Submitting to God
 Because of all You have done for me, I present my body to You as a living sacrifice for this day.
 I want to be transformed by the renewing of my mind, affirming that Your will for me is good and acceptable and perfect.
 (Romans 12:1–2)